Sengeki1/Chat_Sockets/README.md

   threshold_value -= 30
 ```

-To display the text on the screen we first check if the msg contains any ```\n```caracter if not the string stays the same and split method returns a list which will be a list for all the phrases typed on the input box.
-After createing a text_surface and appending it into a new list we render every sentence of that list using blit function that allows us to specify where we want to render it which in our case its in our input box.
+* To display the text on the screen we first check if the msg contains any ```\n``` caracter, if not the string stays the same and ```split()``` method returns a list which will be a list for all the phrases typed on the input box.
+After creating a text_surface and appending it into a new list, we render every sentence of that list using blit function that allows us to specify where we want to render it which in our case its in our input box.
 And we always render the last newly created line, this is to explain the usage of new_surface[-1]

 ```py
 # on input box, text logic